-The practice nurse subsidy is provided to help pay for actual nurse work – Sector Services requires a job description to ensure the nurse is not being hired for reception duties or anything else that is not performing the duties of a practice nurse.
+The practice nurse subsidy is provided to help pay for actual nurse work – Sector Operations requires a job description to ensure the nurse is not being hired for reception duties or anything else that is not performing the duties of a practice nurse.

 Our doctor works at another clinic every now and then – they have claimed some of our doctor’s practice nurse subsidy – what can we do?

 Sector Operations works on a first in, first served basis – if the other clinic has made a legitimate claim (ie, they are not claiming more hours than they should) prior to the usual clinic’s claim, then Sector Operations are obliged pay that claim.
 Claimants are advised to seek reimbursement from the other clinic.